Latest update: 2026-04-01

 Delayed verification

-Verification can take up to 48 hours, particularly when a document upload is blurred, cropped, or doesn’t match your registration details (for example, a different address format).
-To reduce delays, upload a clear photo/scan, ensure all corners are visible, and use a recent proof of address.
+Verification can take up to 48 hours, particularly when a document upload is unclear, cropped, or doesn’t match your registration details (for example, a different address format or an outdated proof of address).
+To reduce delays, upload a clear photo/scan, ensure all corners are visible, and use a recent document.
 More detail is available in our verification guide.

 Payment name mismatches

 NetBet requires deposits and withdrawals to use payment methods in your own name.
-If your e-wallet profile or cardholder details don’t match your NetBet account, transactions may be rejected or paused until corrected, which aligns with UK AML expectations.
+If your e-wallet profile or cardholder details don’t match your NetBet account, transactions may be rejected or held for review until corrected, which is consistent with UK AML expectations.

 KYC re-checks at withdrawal

-Even if you’ve verified previously, NetBet can request additional checks when you withdraw a larger amount, change payment methods, or return after a long period of inactivity.
-This reflects ongoing UKGC and AML rules and isn’t unusual at UK-licensed operators.
+Even if you’ve verified previously, NetBet can request additional checks when you cash out a larger amount, switch payment methods, or return after a long period of inactivity.
+This reflects ongoing UKGC expectations and AML rules and isn’t unusual at UK-licensed operators.

 Self-exclusion controls